TheAcharya/MarkerData/README.md

 ## Core Features

-- Crafted utilising the Apple Swift programming language and employing the sophisticated SwiftUI framework.
+- Written utilising the Apple Swift programming language and SwiftUI framework.
-- Seamlessly integrates with Final Cut Pro, boasting a native Share Destination functionality for enhanced workflow cohesion.
+- Seamlessly integrates with Final Cut Pro, boasting a native Share Destination.
 - Precision in extracting Markers from Final Cut Pro, ensuring an accurate representation of metadata.
-- Establishes native integration with renowned databases such as [Airtable](https://www.airtable.com) and [Notion](https://www.notion.so).
+- Native integration with renowned databases such as [Airtable](https://www.airtable.com) and [Notion](https://www.notion.so).
-- Empowers users to effortlessly dispatch Final Cut Pro's Marker metadata to cloud databases with a single click, streamlining the workflow
+- Empowers users to effortlessly dispatch Final Cut Pro's Marker metadata to cloud databases with a single click.
 - Features a versatile functionality allowing batch extraction and rendering of stills or animated GIFs based on each Marker's timecode.
 - Offers a versatile feature set for batch burning-in labels, embedding the comprehensive metadata of each Marker onto stills or animated GIFs.
 - Flexibility is paramount, allowing the creation of multiple configurations tailored to diverse project requirements.